felipevolpone/ray/README.md

 ```

 ### Authentication
 Ray has a built-in authentication module.
-To use it, you just need to inherite the Authentication class and implement the method **authenticate**.
+To use it, you just need to inherite the Authentication class and implement the method **authenticate**, that will check the data in the database and then return if the user can loggin or not.
+Remember that this method must return a dictionary if the authentication was succeed.

 ```python
 from ray.authentication import Authentication